osmandapp/web/main/docs/user/plugins/trip-recording.md

 import InfoAndroidOnly from '@site/src/components/_infoAndroidOnly.mdx';

+> *This article was last updated in September 2023.*

 ## Overview

 Trip recording plugin is a special tool designed to record your routes, movements, and workouts.
 This feature allows you to reuse, modify, update, and share your tracks with friends.